Two A-Rated LISD Campuses, One Big Question for Buyers

 | English Learners | 19.7% | 32.5% |

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Parkside Elementary school page or the Tarvin Elementary school page.
+For the full TEA breakdown on each campus, visit the Parkside Elementary school page or the Tarvin Elementary school page.

 Browse all homes zoned to Parkside Elementary or homes zoned to Tarvin Elementary.